MDIL-SNU/SPINNER/README.md

 ```

 ### Install LAMMPS
 This is the most tricky part of the installation steps.
-You can install python-lammps by follows but it may not work depending on your system.
+You can install python-lammps by following steps below but it may not work depending on your environment.
 Please look into LAMMPS forum (https://www.lammps.org/forum.html) or LAMMPS manual Ch.
 2 (https://docs.lammps.org/Python_run.html) for detailed discussion.

 ```
   cd /SPINNER-directory/lammps-vspinner